IvoryGate/remake-ielts/intensive-listening/TEST5.md

 and before that i worked in the office of a computer engineering campany for 2 years

 so i’ve got about 5 years of relevant working experience

+and  what i’am hoping to focus on is personnel management

+i see

+and are you plan to leave your current job to study, or are you just thinking about just taking a year off

+i want to know what my options are really

+i don’t want to quit my job anything, and my employers are keen for me to get some more qualifications, but obviously, it would be better if i can do a course without taking too much time away from work

+right, so you don’t want to do the full-time course then

+no no really

+it is also a question of finances

+you see my office have agreed to pay the cost of the course itself, but i would have to take unpaid leave if i want to study full-time and, well, i don’t think i could afford to support myself with no salary for a whole year.

+ok

+well you have two other posibilities, you could ethier do the part-time course that will be over two years and you wouldn’t have to take any time off work,  or you could do what we call a ‘modular’ course.

+you can do that in18 months if you wanted or longer, it is quite flexible and it would be up to you.

+Mmmm

+so what does the part-time course involve?

+for that you would join an evening class, and have a lecture twice a week

+then you would have to attend a seminar or discussion workshop one weekend a month

+what kind of coursework would i have to do

+well it’s a mixture

+you’d be expected to write an essay each month, which counts towards your final assessment.

+you have a case to do by the end of the course, which might involve doing a survey or something like that, and also you need to hand in a short report every four weeks.

+so that’s quite a lot work then, on top of working every day

+it sounds like a lot of studing, and really tiring

+yeah, you certainly wouldn’t have much free time.

+what about the  modular course?

+what would i have to do for that.

+that’s where you get the oppotunity to study full-time for short periods

+that way cover a lot of course work and attend seminars during the day.

+and each modular lasts for one term, say, about 12 weeks at a time.